bytefish/ElasticsearchCodeSearch/README.md

-# EntityFramework Core Experiments #
+# Elasticsearch Code Search Experiments #

 This repository is an Elasticsearch experiment to see how to build a very simple code search.
 I wanted to learn about Powershell and the recent updates to the